AreYouFreeBusy/areyoufreebusy.github.io/_posts/2016-07-04-Don't-miss-a-match-of-the-euro-2016.md

 Lads, Lasses are you into football?
 You must be buzzing for Euro 2016 then!!!

-Here are just a few tips to keep up to date with the games and not miss any of them.
+Here are just a few tips to keep up to date with the games and not miss <!--more--> any of them.

 **Never miss a match**